Standardised workflow for mass spectrometry-based single-cell proteomics data processing and analysis using the scp

 \begin{enumerate} \labelenumi{\arabic{enumi}.} \tightlist \item Blanks do not always exhibit different distributions than single-cell samples.
 In our dataset, it is for example the case for batch \texttt{CBIO754} (\textbf{Figure \ref{fig:noteQC}}).
 In this situation, it might be necessary to set an arbitrary threshold to remove single cells with the lowest median RI and highest median CV without considering blanks.
 However, great care needs to be taken in downstream analyses to ensure that the data remain useful. \end{enumerate}

-\begin{enumerate} \labelenumi{\arabic{enumi}.} \item Other functions than \texttt{colMedians()} can be used for aggregation.
+\begin{enumerate} \labelenumi{\arabic{enumi}.} \item We advise awareness about the proportion of peptides getting removed at the NA filtering step as peptide missingness can widely vary depending on the number of samples in the dataset\textsuperscript{ \hyperlink{ref-vanderaa_revisiting_2023}{28}}.
+Using a low \texttt{pNA} can easily remove most of your peptides if a large dataset is used. \item In bottum-up proteomics, summarisation of peptide intensities toward protein abundances are impacted by various factors.
+First, different peptides from the same protein often have very distinct physio-chemical properties, leading to large differences in their MS1 intensities even though these peptides are of similar abundance\textsuperscript{ \hyperlink{ref-sticker_robust_2020}{39}}.
+Second, with data dependent acquisition (DDA), only those peptides with the highest MS1 intensities within a certain retention window are selected for fragmentation.
+As a result, peptide selection varies not only with abundance, but also with context, and therefore varies stochastically between runs\textsuperscript{ \hyperlink{ref-tu_systematic_2014}{40}}.
+These sources of missingness imply that the peptide data can either be missing at random (MAR) or missing not at random (MNAR)\textsuperscript{ \hyperlink{ref-lazar_accounting_2016}{41}}.
+Under these conditions, peptide to protein aggregation by summing peptide intensities should be avoided, since missing peptides will be considered as missing because they are not present in the sample (MNAR), which is not necessarily the case.
+Indeed, summing peptide intensities would result in an implicit imputation of missing data by 0, which should be avoided due to the complexity of missing data specific to bottom-up proteomics data\textsuperscript{ \hyperlink{ref-Kong2022-wp}{24}}.
+In this protocol we used the median to summarise the peptide data.